wanjirugachunji/bakend-rails-project/README.md

   - cd into the project directory
   - run 'bundle install'
   - run 'rake db:migrate'
-  - run 'shotgun' to start the server
+  - run 'bundle exec rake server' to start the server
 3. Front-end
   - cd into the project directory
   - run 'npm install'